-It was determined that appropriate arrangements were in place to ensure that clients have a planned programme of care and have sufficient information to consent to treatment.
+As a result of the assurances provided by Ms Hicks, it was determined that appropriate arrangements were in place to ensure that clients have a planned programme of care and have sufficient information to consent to treatment.

 5.2.10 How does the service ensure that clients are treated with dignity, respect and are involved in the decision making process?